The Application Process

 Preparing for and Taking the LSAT

 The next step in the application process is taking the LSAT.
-You should plan to take the LSAT in the June after your junior year or, at the latest, in September/October of your senior year.
+You should plan to take the LSAT in the summer after your junior year or, at the latest, in September/October of your senior year.
 For more information on the LSAT, see here.
+We offer an LSAT prep course for fulltime students at The University of Scranton.

 Preparing the Other Elements of the Application